-In April 2018, Student Council representatives volunteered at Greenville County's Special Olympic Games held at Furman University.
+In April 2019, Student Council representatives volunteered at Greenville County's Special Olympic Games held at Furman University.
 Students volunteered at "Olympic Town", a carnival provided for Special Olympic athletes.
-Representatives designed and built a booth with games for the athletes and also ran a water station.
+Representatives designed and built a booth with games for the athletes.